India settle for draw in Australia Test

 However, they led by 242 at tea at which point they would have had 41 overs to bowl at Australia, but they chose to bat on and use up seven of them.

-While a win may still have been unlikely, it appeared an unambitious tactic and captain Mitahli Raj's lack of positivity will again be scrutinised following criticism on their tour of England this summer.
+While a win may still have been unlikely, it appeared an unambitious tactic and captain Mithali Raj's lack of positivity will again be scrutinised following criticism on their tour of England this summer.

 There were positives for the tourists, with Verma moving to her third Test half-century, in just her second Test, before she was trapped lbw by Georgia Wareham for her first Test wicket.